tyszw/chemprop-uncertainty/README.md

-# Molecular Property Prediction
+# `chemprop` with uncertainty
-This repository contains message passing neural networks for molecular property prediction as described in the paper [Analyzing Learned Molecular Representations for Property Prediction](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00237).
+This branch extends the message passing neural networks for molecular property prediction as described in the paper [Analyzing Learned Molecular Representations for Property Prediction](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00237) with uncertainty, as described in the paper [Evaluating Scalable Uncertainty Estimation Methods for DNN-Based Molecular Property Prediction](https://arxiv.org/abs/1910.03127).

+This branch is currently under active development.

+For uncertainty-specific instructions and differences with respect to the base model see Section [Uncertainty Estimation](#uncertainty-estimation).

 ## Table of Contents